aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/variablecollection/__getitem__/_index.md

 ## \_\_getitem\_\_(index) {#int}

-Gets or sets a document variable at the specified index. null values are not allowed as a right hand side of the assignment and will be replaced by empty string.
+Gets or sets a document variable at the specified index.
+``None`` values are not allowed as a right hand side of the assignment and will be replaced by empty string.

 ```python